 Friday, October 12, 2018 to Sunday, April 7, 2019

-Through this exhibition, the Museum will highlight the artistic, social, and historic impact of Savage who, despite how she transformed the artistic landscape, is deserving of greater national appreciation.
-Today, Savage is best known for The Harp, her commissioned sculpture for the 1939 World’s Fair, and is recognized in African American community as an educator and an important community leader.
+Through this exhibition, the Museum will highlight the artistic, social, and historic impact of Augusta Savage who, despite how she transformed the artistic landscape, is deserving of greater national appreciation.
+Today, Savage is best known for The Harp, her commissioned sculpture for the 1939 World’s Fair, and is recognized in Black community as an educator and an important community leader.
 However, Savage’s artistic skill was widely acclaimed nationally and internationally during her lifetime, and a further examination of her artistic legacy is long overdue.
 This exhibition will introduce Savage as a pioneering artist and community organizer who helped shape artistic movements that changed the way artists represent the Black figure, using art as a form of activism.
 This exhibition has received support from the National Endowment for the Arts and the Sotheby’s Prize.

 There are many ways you can help support the exhibition.

 By joining the Host Committee, you will be helping us to engage a broad spectrum of the community in presenting these works, while financially supporting the exhibition and related special programming.
 Host Committee membership begins at $1,250 and includes year-round benefits at the Museum at the Ponce de León Society level.
 Additional benefits are available for higher-level donors.
 Host Committee recognition will also include your name on printed materials, on the exhibition website page, and in the gallery.

 By making a gift between $500 and $1,249 to the exhibition, you will be an Exhibition Supporter, with your name included on the exhibition website page.